Self-governance of Singapore: Referendum on joining Malaysia

 After the referendum was held, the option A received 70% of the votes in the referendum, with 26% of the ballots left blank as advocated by the Barisan Sosialis to protest against option A. The other two plans received less than two percent each.

+On orders from Prime Minister Lee Kuan Yew, Operation Coldstore was carried out in Singapore on 2 February 1963 with the arrest of more than 150 journalists, labor and student leaders, and members of political parties who opposed Lee's People's Action Party (PAP).

-On 9 July 1963, the leaders of Singapore, Malaya, Sabah and Sarawak signed the Malaysia Agreement to establish the Malaysia which was planned to come into being on 31 August.
-Tengku Abdul Rahman later changed the date to 16 September to allow United Nations to complete a survey with people of Sabah and Sarawak on the merger.
+On 9 July 1963, the leaders of Singapore, Malaya, Sabah, Sarawak and the United Kingdom signed the Malaysia Agreement to establish Malaysia, which was planned to come into being on 31 August.
+Tengku Abdul Rahman later changed the date to 16 September to allow the United Nations to complete a survey with the people of Sabah and Sarawak on the merger.

+On 31 August, Singapore declared its independence from the United Kingdom, with Yusof bin Ishak as the head of state (Yang di-Pertuan Negara) and Lee Kuan Yew as prime minister; sixteen days later, Singapore would join the Federation of Malaysia.

 Singapore held polls for a general election as a state of Malaysia five days after the merger in the 1963 state elections on 21 September 1963.
 The PAP won 71% of the seats, defeating the Barisan Sosialis, but their popular vote had slipped to 46.9%.

 The difficulties of merger

 Due to worsening PAP-UMNO relations, Singapore's status in Malaysia became increasingly tense as time went on.
 Singapore retained its autonomy, but differences in racial policy concerning issues of racial discrimination affected Singapore.
 The UMNO backed Article 153 of the Constitution of Malaysia, which gave the government of Malaysia power to enforce special social and economic privileges for the Bumiputra, which were ethnically and religiously defined.

 The PAP called for a Malaysian Malaysia, that favoured all Malaysians, rather than specific ethnic groups.
 Singapore was also required to pay the Federal Government a large percentage of its budget, money which would not be necessarily returned as services towards Singapore.
 At the same time, free trade was not granted between Singapore and other states of Malaysia.

-Following these difficulties, Lee Kuan Yew reluctantly signed a separation agreement on 7 August, after the Parliament of Malaysia voted for Singapore's expulsion from the Federation.
+Following these difficulties, Lee Kuan Yew reluctantly signed a separation agreement on 7 August 1965, after the Parliament of Malaysia voted for Singapore's expulsion from the Federation.
 Singapore officially left Malaysia on 9 August 1965.